NischalRam/INTEGRATING-ANSIBLE-AND-DOCKER/README.md

-# ansible-tasks
+# Launching DOCKER CONTAINER using ANSIBLE
-<b>Write an Ansible PlayBook that does the following operations in the managed nodes:</b>
+<b>Write an Ansible PlayBook that does the following operations in the managed nodes</b>
 <ul>
 <li>Configure Docker.</li>
 <li>Start and enable Docker services.</li>